 There's not much to a 3D printer enclosure.
-Although ours look fancy, functionally they're not much different than putting a card box over the printers since both designs are passively heated by the beds.
+Although ours look fancy, functionally they're not much different than putting a cardboard box over the printers since both designs are passively heated by the beds.
 How complicated can they be?
 This article will explain a little about how they work, and how to manage the temperatures to get quality prints while protecting your lungs.

 We generally get two types of customers: